kedro-org/kedro/docs/source/data/advanced_data_catalog_usage.md

 #### Save data to a SQL database for querying

-We might now want to put the data in a SQLite database to run queries on it.
-Let's use that to rank scooters by their mpg.
+To put the data in a SQLite database:

 ```python
 import os